Garritt J. Tucker, Ph.D.

 - Research Areas: Computational Materials Design: Defect-Engineering in Nanostructured Materials, Materials Informatics and Machine Learning

-- Research Areas: Simulations of Shape Memory Alloys
+- Research Areas: Computational Modeling of Shape Memory Alloys

 - B.S. student in Physics, M.S. student in Materials Science (Colorado School of Mines)